OfficeDev/Project-docs-pr/project/api/DraftAssignmentCollection.md

 #### <a name="Add_[AssignmentCreationInformation]_AssignmentCreationInformation.md__parameters_"></a>Add([AssignmentCreationInformation](AssignmentCreationInformation.md) parameters)

-Adds the draft assignment that is specified by the [AssignmentCreationInformation](AssignmentCreationInformation.md) object to the collection.
+Adds the [DraftAssignment](DraftAssignment.md) that is specified by the [AssignmentCreationInformation](AssignmentCreationInformation.md) object to the collection.

 ##### Syntax